jhony2507/Base_doencas_mamao/README.md

 ### Neural network model and examples for inference
 Download the folder below, it has all the files needed for testing with the model.
-To download the complete dataset, see the Dataset Papaya item. https://drive.google.com/drive/folders/13A2Dj1Fj8B4aKiAqn1xvUWiKRBBeE15P?usp=sharing
+To download the complete dataset, see License to use and download item. https://drive.google.com/drive/folders/13A2Dj1Fj8B4aKiAqn1xvUWiKRBBeE15P?usp=sharing

 Our template is a customization of the original Yolov4 described at https://github.com/AlexeyAB/darknet